CAOR-MINES-ParisTech/colibri-vr/docs/core-components/processing.md

 ## External processing helpers

-$TEMP-PROJECT$ can make use of several external tools during processing (see [this section](https://dinechingreg.github.io/temp-project/getting-started/installation#optional-steps-linked-external-tools) of the Installation page for more details), notably to perform 3D reconstruction and mesh simplification.
+COLIBRI VR can make use of several external tools during processing (see [this section](https://caor-mines-paristech.github.io/colibri-vr/getting-started/installation#optional-steps-linked-external-tools) of the Installation page for more details), notably to perform 3D reconstruction and mesh simplification.
 We specifically selected external resources that openly provide downloadable executable files, to ensure accessibility to all types of users.

 - `COLMAP 3.6`: [COLMAP](http://colmap.github.io/) offers a full 3D reconstruction pipeline, able to estimate camera parameters and 3D meshes from the input set of images.
 We leverage its command-line interface to provide two functionalities within Unity:
   - `Recover sparse camera setup from images`: This button launches COLMAP's sparse reconstruction pipeline, and stores the camera parameters in a text file.
 The process also undistorts the input images based on the estimated parameters.